 The strongest and weakest arguments for this view.
 The strongest argument for this view begins with an epistemological claim that if the Genesis days are not normal days of which we are all familiar, then we do not know what they are.
 Defining them as unspecified “ages” is uninformative and vague.
 Thus, we are faced with a dilemma: either the creation days are normal days or they are unknown to our common experience (p.
 30).
 It is highly unlikely that the writers of Scripture intended to refer to something unknown to us, so we should interpret the creation days to be normal, twenty-four periods of time.
 We can test this inference by imagining the opposite is true.
 If the authors intended to communicate lengths of time unknown to us, then they were incompetent communicators who misled God’s people for thousands of years.
 But inspired writers are not incompetent communicators; therefore, the opposite isn’t true and they intended the creation days to refer to normal days of which we are all familiar.
 This explains why Church tradition, at least before the nineteenth century, has so often interpreted the days to be twenty-four hours in length, which should lend support to the plausibility of the view in general.

 The weakest argument for this view depends on a faulty understanding of science and how it relates to biblical interpretation.
 Time and time again, the proponents assert that a time-honored interpretation of Scripture ought to be preferred over “transient,” “novel,” or “fluctuating” scientific theories (23-34).
-But this is a mistake, because the data of science, not only its theories, are also relevant in the process of interpretation, and they are not the sort of things that are taken to be “fads.”
+But this is a mistake, because the data of science, not only its theories (meant to explain the data), are also relevant in the process of interpretation, and they are not the sort of things that are taken to be “fads.”
 By “data” I mean that which is observed by scientists through empirical inquiry.
 Such things as distant gamma ray bursts, the ‘turn-off’ points of red dwarves, and the properties of microwave background radiation point to an old universe of some thirteen billion years.
 Other data from potassium-argon and uranium-lead dating methods, as well as natural time recorders like Antarctic ice cores, reveal that the age of the earth is greater than one-hundred thousand years.
 This is contrary to the implication of the twenty-hour view: an age that is less than one-hundred thousand years.
 Thus we have a conflict on our hands, which cannot be dismissed just because we have had epistemic access to one set of data (contained in the Bible) longer than the other (contained in nature).
 One thing we have learned from church history is that scientific discoveries can help clarify our reading of the text by clearing away certain assumptions that aren’t necessarily required by the text.
 This is was precisely what the Church learned when Copernicus demonstrated that the earth went round the sun; his and Galileo’s discoveries came to clarify the Church’s interpretation of texts that initially appeared to support geocentrism.
 This is why we should reject the belief “that extrabiblical considerations are insufficient to convince us to depart from the faith handed down” ( p.
 24).
 While we can admit the twenty-four hour view has a degree of plausibility to it, we are warranted in seeking alternative explanations of the passage that are compatible with our scientific knowledge.

 Two other lapses in the essay are worth mentioning.
 First, the proponents of the twenty-four hour view include the strange belief that the word “created” must mean that God use no mediated processes to bring about his creatures.
 For example, they interpret Genesis 6:7 as echoing the creation language of Genesis 1,which seems interesting enough, but then they go on to claim that those who were about to be wiped out “were created by the same process used during the creation week described in Genesis 1” (p.
 36).
 What process was that?
 One that is “powerful enough to do so instantly without assistance from other forces” (p.
 36).
 I hope this is a slip of the pen, otherwise they are saying that everyone from Adam to Noah was either created out of the dust of the earth or from a man’s rib, which is absurd.